Marketing glossary.

 ROAS

-Return On Ad Spend. revenue divided by ad spend over a defined attribution window.
+Return On Ad Spend, revenue divided by ad spend over a defined attribution window.
 The top-line efficiency metric for performance marketing.
 Defended ROAS requires accurate revenue attribution, which is why server-side tracking matters.

 Server-Side Tracking